 Members receive seasonal calendars, lower rates on all of our programs, enjoy members-only activities, hike, picnic, cross-country ski, and explore our private 102-acre property, and support an education center that plants the seeds of conservation encouraging our children to become future environmentalists.

 Donations made in honor or memory of a family member or a friend will be properly acknowledged if you include this information.
 Please remember that you can increase your gift if your company gives matching funds.

-New Pond Farm also welcomes gifts of securities through direct delivery to our investment manager.
+We also welcome gifts of securities through direct delivery to our investment manager.
 As many are aware, there are substantial tax advantages to gifts of appreciated securities.
 In addition, it is a convenient way to dispose of securities whose cost is unknown or difficult to obtain.
 Please call Ann Taylor at (203) 938-2117 for more details.